Tanzina00/customized-ayvo-theme/README.md

 4. wocommerce minicart
 5. Woocommerce cart and favorite page

 ## Note: This theme is not meant to be downloaded without purchase.
+Without license key it won't work.